LoliKillers/xyzapi/README.md

 # NOTE

-I will continue to update this package, so wait for my next update To request features or report bugs or want to ask questions, please contact me at
+I will continue to update this package, so wait for my next update.
+To request features or report bugs or want to ask questions, please contact me at
 * [WhatsApp](https://wa.me/6285785445412)
 * [Telegram](https://t.me/Loli_Killers)